Welcome to Solar Resource Assessment and Economics, Spring 2024

 What is expected of you

-EME 810 is a three-credit graduate course.
-As a general rule, you can expect that a three-credit course will call for an average of approximately 9-12 hours of work each week.
-This time commitment will include reading and writing assignments, exams, quizzes, reviewing course content on the web (like this site!), and any discussion activities or other participation requirements.
-Your workload may be more or less depending on your prior experience with computing and the Web.
+EME 810 is a 3-credit graduate course.
+As a general rule, you can expect that a 3-credit course will call for an average of approximately 9-12 hours of work each week.
+This time commitment will include reading, watching videos, completing writing assignments and quizzes, and participating in discussion and peer review activities.
+Your workload may be more or less depending on your prior experience with the concepts covered, web research, and calculations.
+Every student is also expected to synthesize their knowledge in the solar design proposal in the end of the semester.

 I have worked hard to make this the most effective and convenient educational experience possible.
-The Internet may still be a novel learning environment for you, but in one sense it is no different from a traditional college class: how much and how well you learn is ultimately up to you.
+Online learning may still be a novel experience for you, but in one sense it is no different from a traditional college class: how much and how well you learn is ultimately up to you.
 You will succeed if you are diligent about keeping up with the class schedule and if you take advantage of opportunities to communicate with me and your fellow students.

 Specific learning objectives for each lesson and project are detailed in each lesson.
 The class schedule is published under the Calendar tab in Canvas (the Penn State University course management system).